OctopusDeploy/blog/blog/2022-02/from-zero-to-octopus-hero-part-1/index.md

 Being able to handle software and infrastructure deployment, Octopus is a great tool for developers, DevOps engineers, and system administrators.

 ## Getting to know Octopus Deploy

 A system administrator at heart, I'm always keen to learn how a product runs.
-With Octopus Deploy, there are a few ways of running it:
+With Octopus Deploy, there are several ways you can set up your instance:

-- Octopus Cloud, which is a cloud-hosted service that Octopus manages
+- [Octopus Cloud](https://octopus.com/start/cloud), which is a cloud-hosted service that Octopus manages
-- On-premises installation, which you install on a Windows server
+- [On-premises installation](https://octopus.com/start/server-trial), which you install on a Windows server
-- Container-hosted installation, using the Octopus Deploy Docker image on Linux
+- [Container-hosted installation](https://octopus.com/blog/introducing-linux-docker-image), using the Octopus Deploy Docker image on Linux (with a [free license](https://octopus.com/start/server-trial))

 I've been working through [installing Octopus Deploy](https://octopus.com/docs/installation) from scratch.

 It's been a great learning experience, getting hands-on with the technology, building the infrastructure, and building my knowledge along the way.

-Octopus Deploy is straightforward to install on a single server configuration and set up a lab for learning purposes.
+It's straightforward to install Octopus Deploy on a single server configuration and to set up a lab for learning purposes.
 However, I wanted to learn how customers run it in a real-world scenario.

 I spent time running Octopus Deploy in a [highly available architecture](https://octopus.com/docs/administration/high-availability) in my environment.
 I looked at: